Chris Ransom follow @DraftUtopia Last Updated: October 3, 2017.

 - Our Pittsburgh Penguins 2017 Season Preview is up.
 The Penguins are picking at 29.
 Pittsburgh could easily win the Eastern Conference again if the entire roster avoids injuries, but that's a big if and the Boston Bruins are one team that matches up well with Pittsburgh.
 I have Boston getting home ice in the Eastern Conference Finals versus Pittsburgh and that's why I have Boston moving on to the 2018 Stanley Cup Finals.

 - The 6-3 205 lb Matias Samuelsson can certainly make a case for going ahead of Bode Wilde.
 Samuelsson had more points than Wilde with 5 goals, 5 assists, 10 poitns, and a 0 +/- ratio in 30 games.

 - Samuelsson has the slap shot power, slap shot accuracy, wrist shot power, wrist shot accuracy, passing, offensive awareness, defensive awareness, and hockey IQ you want in a skater.
 Teams want to see him skate faster and play more aggressive as far as shot blocking and checking other players goes.
-Bode Wilde is more complete in that category and Wilde may only need one year to develop at Harvard where as Samuelsson is gonna need at least two years at Michigan to pair up with Quinton Hughes.
+Bode Wilde is more complete in that category and Wilde may only need one year to develop at Harvard where as Samuelsson is gonna need at least two years at Michigan.

 Edmonton Oilers: Milos Roman, C, Vancouver Giants (WHL)